 Is it for you?

 The Microbiology B.A. attracts students from a variety of backgrounds and interests.
-They typically possess some of the following qualities:
+They typically have some of the following qualities:

 - Interest in the basic structure, function, growth, and evolution of bacteria, fungi, and viruses